 PREP Application Procedure

-The PREP is designed to provide mentoring, research skills, coursework and a positive learning environment to recent post-baccalaureate students, who intend to pursue a PhD degree in biomedical science.
+The University of Chicago PREP is designed to provide mentoring, research skills, coursework and a positive learning environment to recent post-baccalaureate students, who intend to pursue a PhD degree in biomedical science.
 Entry into the PREP is competitive and based on past research experience, research interests and career plans.
-The application is now open with a deadline of March 31 (see links below for application forms).
 The Program begins in the summer.
-Accepted students cannot do both a missed summer program and our PREP.

 Eligibility: The University of Chicago PREP follows the eligibility guidelines that are set by NIH.
 To participate in the PREP program, you must: